History

 Spellbinder’s Style

-The magazine seeks to capture originality and innovation as it arises in the artistic and literary worlds.
-Spellbinder is looking for work which tests and experiments with the boundaries of media, form and convention whilst also entering into a dialogue with and engaging with textual and visual artistic history and traditions.
-The editorial team have particularly enjoyed receiving submissions with interesting and unusual themes, as well as insightful and original ideas.
+The magazine seeks to capture originality and innovation as they emerge in the artistic and literary worlds.
+Spellbinder looks for work that tests and expands the boundaries of media, form, and convention, while also engaging in a dialogue with the textual and visual traditions that inform them.
+The editorial team particularly enjoys submissions with unusual themes, compelling perspectives, and inventive ideas.

 Spellbinder’s Events

-The Spellbinder anniversary party celebrates the achievements of contributors by giving an award to the most successful submission within each genre category.
-Spellbinder hosts a number of other events throughout the year including Spoken Word Showcases and Writer’s Workshops, often in collaboration with other magazines and different creative groups.
+The Spellbinder anniversary party celebrates the achievements of our contributors by awarding the most outstanding submission in each genre category.
+Throughout the year, Spellbinder also hosts a range of events, including Spoken Word Showcases and Writers’ Workshops, often in collaboration with other magazines and creative organisations.

 Spellbinder’s Platforms

-Spellbinder produces online content through its blog, Spellnotes, available on Medium, and its podcast, Spellchats, available on Spotify.
-Spellbinder also publishes regularly on its social media pages:
+Spellbinder produces online content through its blog, Spellnotes, which is also available on Medium.
+The magazine also publishes regularly on its social media pages: